-If your doctor has diagnosed you with Type 2 diabetes, then she has probably already told you about the importance of adding exercise to your treatment plan.
-Physical activity can help you improve your blood sugar control, lose weight, and reduce your risk of heart disease, peripheral artery disease and nerve problems that are often associated with diabetes.
+If your doctor has diagnosed you with Type 2 diabetes, then she or he has probably already told you about the importance of adding exercise to your treatment plan.
+Physical activity can help you improve your blood sugar control, lose weight and reduce your risk of heart disease, peripheral artery disease and nerve problems, which are often associated with diabetes.
 In many cases, the right combination of diet and exercise can even help eliminate the need for medication for people with Type 2 diabetes.|

-But before you get started, you need to understand how exercise influences blood glucose regulation, and how to avoid potential problems, minimize risks, and recognize when you may need to get additional information or support from your health care provider. *The general information in this article is not a substitute for talking to your health care provider before you begin an exercise program, or if you experience any problems in connection with your exercise.
+But before you get started, you need to understand how exercise influences blood glucose regulation, and how to avoid potential problems, minimize risks and recognize when you may need to get additional information or support from your health care provider. *The general information in this article is not a substitute for talking to your health care provider before you begin an exercise program, or if you experience any problems in connection with your exercise.

 How Exercise Benefits People with Type 2 Diabetes

-In addition to boosting your energy levels, mood, and capacity to burn calories for weight loss, regular exercise can lead to the following benefits:
+In addition to boosting your energy levels, mood and capacity to burn calories for weight loss, regular exercise can lead to the following benefits: